-1. Project Setting The roughly triangular-shaped property is approximately one acre in size and consists of a generally flat, grass-covered blufftop lot with scattered tree cover along its margins.
+1. Project Setting

+The roughly triangular-shaped property is approximately one acre in size and consists of a generally flat, grass-covered blufftop lot with scattered tree cover along its margins.
 Plant cover on the blufftop portions of the parcel is comprised of upland grasses, forbs, and shrubs, including coyotebrush (Baccharis pilularis) and bracken fern (Pteridium aquilinum).
 The property is bordered by thickets of shore pine (Pinus contorta ssp. contorta) on its eastern and western sides.
 The site does not contain any known environmentally sensitive habitat areas.

-The project site lies within the LCP's Russian Gulch and Van Damme State Park.
-Planning Area.
+The project site lies within the LCP's Russian Gulch and Van Damme State Park Planning Area.
 The subject property is a vacant, legal non-conforming (to current minimum lot size standards) parcel designated in the Land Use Plan and on the Coastal Zoning Map as Rural Residential - 5-acre Minimum Lot Area (RR:L-5).
 The subject property is within a highly scenic area as designated on the Land Use Map (see Exhibit Nos.
 2, 3 and 4).
 Due to the property's location within a gated community on a private road, public views to and along the ocean across the property are limited.
-Additionally, given the distance to the highway and the presence of other bluff headlands lying between the highway and project parcel, views of the site from Highway One and other public recreational areas are limited to a relatively brief gap in the roadside vegetation along northbound Highway One as it descends the slope to the mouth of Little River, and from the beachfront at the southwestern corner of Van Damme State Park.
-2. Project Description The development entails the construction of a 2,550-square-foot, 18-foot-height, one-story residence and 625-square-foot detached garage with a 2,500-square-foot asphalt driveway and septic system (see Exhibit No. 3).
+Additionally, given the 1⁄4-mile distance to the highway and the presence of other bluff headlands lying between the highway and project parcel, views of the site from Highway One and other public recreational areas are limited to a relatively brief gap in the roadside vegetation along northbound Highway One as it descends the slope to the mouth of Little River, and from the beachfront at the southwestern corner of Van Damme State Park.

+2. Project Description

+The development entails the construction of a 2,550-square-foot, 18-foot-height, one-story residence and 625-square-foot detached garage with a 2,500-square-foot asphalt driveway and septic system (see Exhibit No. 4).
 The house and detached garage are proposed to be built in the mid-center of the approximately one-acre parcel with the closest point of the house located 25 feet back from the bluff edge.
 Water service would be provided to the residence by the Little River Headlands Mutual Water Company.
-The development would be screened by the presence of existing vegetation such that views to and along the coast from most public areas would not be significantly adversely impacted by construction of the house at the approved location and height.
-To further screen site improvements visible from those public vantage points, the applicants have proposed that additional landscaping be installed along the eastern side of the parcel consisting of one Japanese black pine (Pinus thunbergiana), two shore pines (Pinus contorta), and three coast silk-tassel trees (Garrya elliptica) (see Exhibit No. 3).
+The development would be partially screened by the presence of existing vegetation.
+To further screen site improvements visible from those public vantage points, the applicants have proposed that additional landscaping be installed along the eastern side of the parcel consisting of one Japanese black pine (Pinus thunbergiana), two shore pines (Pinus contorta), and three coast silk-tassel trees (Garrya elliptica).

 C. Planning and Locating New Development.